girlscript/winter-of-contributing/Java/Interfaces/Static_Methods_In_Interfaces/Documentation.md

         prop1 obj = new prop1(); //object of class prop1

         property1.display(); //invoking the static method of the interface obj.display2("Howdy?
-I'm fine!"); //invoking the non-static or abstract method of the
+I'm fine!"); /*invoking the non-static or abstract method of the interface*/
-                                          // interface

     }
 }